ZackMason/windows-cpp-guide/README.md

 - assimp - annoying and bloat but gets the job done

 ## Bad
-- Bullet - just look at how complicated implementing a character controller is.
-Sure its easy to make a few boxes, but physx is just better in every way.
+- bullet - just look at how complicated implementing a character controller is.
+Sure its easy to make a few boxes, but PhysX is just better in every way.
+Also the documentation is very bad compared to PhysX

 # VS Code